 One Day in Assisi Itinerary

-With one day in Assisi, you have enough time to visit the sites inside the historic city center (following our Assisi walking tour) and tour the religious sites that sit outside of town.
+With one day in Assisi, you have enough time to follow this walking tour of the historic city center and also visit the important religious sites that sit just outside of town.

-There are four important places to visit on the outskirts of Assisi: the Basilica of Santa Maria degli Angeli, the church of St. Damian, the Sanctuary di Rivotorto, and the Carceri Hermitage.
-The best way to visit these four sites is to drive to each of them.
-If you don’t have a car, you can get to them using public transportation or taxis.
-With a car, it takes 2 to 3 hours to visit all four sites and this includes the driving time to each of them.
+There are four worthwhile sites on the outskirts of Assisi: the Basilica of Santa Maria degli Angeli, the Church of St. Damian, the Sanctuary di Rivotorto, and the Carceri Hermitage.
+The easiest way to visit all four is by car, which takes roughly two to three hours including driving time.
+If you don’t have a car, they’re also reachable by public transportation or taxi.

-For more information about these sites, read our article Best Things to Do in Assisi.
+For more detail on each of these sites, see our guide to the Best Things to Do in Assisi.

-There are two ways to plan your time if you have one day in Assisi.
+There are two ways to structure your day:

-Option #1 is to follow our walking tour in the morning and visit the sites outside of the city center in the afternoon.
-The advantage of doing it in this order is to have quieter city streets in the morning.
+Option 1: Follow the walking tour in the morning, then visit the sites outside the city center in the afternoon.
+The advantage here is quieter streets for the walking tour.
+Assisi’s historic center is most peaceful in the early hours.

-Option #2 is to visit the sites outside of Assisi in the morning.
-Go first to the Carceri Hermitage.
-In the morning, very few people are here, so you get to experience the tranquility and solitude of this lovely place.
-Start the walking tour at lunchtime, first having lunch at Piazza del Comune, and then follow the walking tour in the afternoon.
+Option 2: Visit the outlying sites first, starting with the Carceri Hermitage.
+In the morning, very few people are there, and you get to experience the tranquility of this special place at its best.
+Begin the walking tour at lunchtime, starting with lunch at Piazza del Comune before heading out.

 If you can spend a night here, do it.
 The city is very quiet in the evening and morning and it is a beautiful place to be, especially at sunset.
 Assisi sparkles in the early evening and to watch the sun set behind Basilica di San Francesco is an amazing sight to see.